saintsal/source.institute/docs/about/squads.md

 Thoughts on big decisions, teammate updates, etc. - that stuff goes in writing because:

 - it's inclusive - everyone is in the loop
-- it's respectful - we can read and respond on own own schedule
+- it's respectful - we can read and respond on own schedule
 - it promotes thoughtfulness - writing helps us articulate our thinking more clearly from the start

 ## Squads instead of managers